dxmension/Data-project-laptop-analysis/README.md

 Information was initially stored in JSON file, but I decided to switch to storing info in Python dictionaries and then convert them into pandas dataframes to speed up process of CSV saving.

+#### The output of the Data Collection step is CSV document containing 3000+ laptop models with 21 column indicating feature of the product
 </p>